sumit-mann/sumit-mann/README.md

 ### Hi there, my name is Sumit Mann! 👋

 ### About Me
-- 👨 I am working as Front end developer in Mosaic Tribe.
+- 👨 I am leading as Front end development work in Mosaic Tribe.

 ### What I'm Up To
 - 🌱 I’m currently learning AWS, REACT, WEB-COMPONENTS, STENCIL.JS, FLUTTER...